buildbot/buildbot/master/docs/developer/database.rst

         :param value: the value to set
         :type value: JSON-able value
         :param returns: Deferred
-        :raises TypeError: if JSONification fails
+        :raises: TypeError if JSONification fails

         Set the state value for ``name`` for the object with id ``objectid``, overwriting any existing value.